11 Apr How Did I Afford a 1999 Lamborghini Diablo?

 1. I realized the Diablo was beautiful in person.
 It was incredibly wide, had gorgeous lines and incredibly low.
 It started to grow on me and was only $109,000, which was 1/3 the price of a Countach.

 2. The dealer told me about financing available on these cars.
-You can get up to 12 year loans on exotic cars at really low rates.
-A loan extended that far out makes the payments as low as a $50,000 car over a four year loan.
+You can get up to 12-year loans on exotic cars at really low rates.
+A loan extended that far out makes the payments as low as a $50,000 car over a four-year loan.

 All the sudden I was a bit dizzy and a lot of thoughts were going through my head.
 Affording a Lamborghini as a lot closer than I thought it once I learned about the Diablo and financing.
 I researched more on the Diablo and liked what I read and discovered.

 The Diablo was designed by Marcello Gandini when Chrysler owned Lamborghini in the late 1980s.
 But Lee Iacocca (the CEO of Chrysler at the time) did not like the design from Gandini and had it changed.
-I think Iacocca made a really good choice, because Gandini’s design was a little weird and can be seen below.
+I think Iacocca made a really good choice because Gandini’s design was a little weird and can be seen below.
 Gandini later made his original design into the Cizetta V16.

 The Diablo was the first production car to go over 200 MPH and had a V12.
 The car was made from 1990 to 2001 with between 2,000 and 3,000 total cars made.
-In 1998 Audi bought Lamborghini and things changed significantly with model that replaced the Diablo; the Murcialago.
-The Diablo is thought to be the last true Lamborghini, before they became more refined, more electronic and more like a modern car.
+In 1998 Audi bought Lamborghini and things changed significantly with the model that replaced the Diablo; the Murcielago.
+The Diablo is thought to be the last true Lamborghini before they became more refined, more electronic and more like a modern car.
 Lamborghini also began making many more cars when Audi took over.
 In 2014 alone, Lamborghini made close to 2,000 cars.

-I also thought the Diablo was at the bottom of it’s price curve when I bought it.
+I also thought the Diablo was at the bottom of its price curve when I bought it.
 I think many supercars will drop in price after they are bought, but then start to increase after a certain amount of time.
 The amount of decrease and increase in price will depend on the rarity, the demand for the car and many other factors.

-What are the details on my Diablo?
+What are the details on my Diablo (top speed, headlights, interiro)?

 The best part about the car is the color.
 Most Lamborghini’s tend to be white, silver, black or red with a few crazy colors mixed in.
 My car is Monterey blue, which is gorgeous in person.
 The color is bright blue in the sun and a darker blue or almost purple in the shade and at night.
-Lamborghini does not publish the amount of cars produced in each color, but my color is very rare.
+Lamborghini does not publish the number of cars produced in each color, but my color is very rare.
 I have not seen another Diablo for sale in Monterey blue since I bought my car.
 The interior is snow corn white, which is actually a tan color and the seats have blue piping.
 The carpets are blue and the dash is black leather.

-Unfortunately my car did not come with the tool kit, car cover or other goodies that came with the car when new.
-The owner before me, kept those items (who knows if it was on purpose or an accident) and then tried to sell them back to me after I bought the car.
+Unfortunately, my car did not come with the toolkit, car cover or other goodies that came with the car when new.
+The owner before me kept those items (who knows if it was on purpose or an accident) and then tried to sell them back to me after I bought the car.
 I did not buy the car directly from the previous owner, but a dealership.
 The previous owner found me through my blog and I was not real happy about him trying to sell me items that belonged to the car for more than they are worth.

 How did I buy my Lamborghini Diablo?